training4developers/angular_11122015/README.md

 Class Introductions...

+## Fork It!

+To get started, fork this repo, then clone it to your local computer.

 ## Importing Sample Data

 Sample data is located in the **assets** folder.
 To import, ensure your MongoDB is running, then type the following command: